-Only the raw mode (similar to KISS) interface is available at this time.
+The raw mode (similar to KISS) interface has been available for a long time.
 This is fine for all APRS applications and some others such as RMS Express.

-Some other packet applications, such as Outpost, require the AX.25 connected mode.
-This is currently not available in Dire Wolf.
-If you try to use connected mode, you will get an error message like this:
+Some other packet applications, such as Outpost PM, require the AX.25 connected mode.
+This has been added in version 1.4.
+Earlier versions will display an error like this: